cellgeni/docs/docs/source/cloud-gpu-notebooks.rst

 ==========================

 .. note::
-    **Only members of the Cellular Genetics Programme and their collaborators are eligible for access**.
+    **Only members of the Cellular Genomics Programme and their collaborators are eligible for access**.

 Cloud GPU Notebooks is a new service provided by CellGen IT team.
-The service utilizes Cloud resources (Google Compute Platform) and is paid for by the `Cellular Genetics Programme <https://www.sanger.ac.uk/programme/cellular-genetics/>`_.
+The service utilizes Cloud resources (Google Compute Platform) and is paid for by the `Cellular Genomics Programme <https://www.sanger.ac.uk/programme/cellular-genetics/>`_.

 Bespoke notebooks can have T4 GPU accelerators with 16.GB GPU RAM, 16 CPU, and between 100.GB and 200.GB of RAM.